MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/storport/nf-storport-scsiportwriteportbufferuchar.md

 ---
 UID: NF:storport.ScsiPortWritePortBufferUchar
 title: ScsiPortWritePortBufferUchar macro (storport.h)
-description: The ScsiPortWritePortBufferUchar routine transfers a given number of unsigned bytes from a buffer to the HBA.Note  The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
+description: Learn how the ScsiPortWritePortBufferUchar routine transfers a given number of unsigned bytes from a buffer to the HBA.Note  The SCSI port driver and SCSI miniport driver models may be altered or unavailable in the future.
 old-location: storage\scsiportwriteportbufferuchar.htm
 tech.root: storage
 ms.date: 03/29/2018